nwdigitalradio/n7nix/README.md

 ### deviation

-* script that generates a tone file using sox, turns on correctg PTT gpio and plays wave file through a UDRC
+* script that generates a tone file using sox, turns on correct PTT gpio and plays wave file through a UDRC

 ### direwolf